+Play by Arthur Miller.
 Dockworker Eddie Carbone has made a good life for himself and his wife and niece in 1950s Brooklyn.
 As a former immigrant himself, Eddie is happy to house and protect his wife's Italian cousins who arrive illegally in pursuit of the 'American Dream'.
 What Eddie doesn't know is that this act of kindness will have a shattering effect on his whole life, and the lives of those he loves.
 This electrifying and deeply moving play is now acknowledged as one of the great classics of the twentieth century.
 Arthur Miller's other plays recently seen in London's West End include All My Sons, Broken Glass, The Crucible, Death of a Salesman, The Last Yankee, The Price and Resurrection Blues.

 "The great and believable performance in this production is Mary Elizabeth Mastrantonio as Beatrice, Eddie's compelling wife.
 We feel everything she feels as if it were being poured into our brains.
 Altogether, this is a fine ensemble piece: everybody listens intently and reacts appropriately...
 It is a brilliant and majestic play, performed and directed for the most part with a rhythmic energy."
 The Sunday Times

-A View From The Bridge at the Duke of York's Theatre in London previewed from 24 January 2009, opened 5 February 2009 and closed on 16 May 2009.
+A View From The Bridge in London at the Duke of York's Theatre previewed from 24 January 2009, opened on 5 February 2009 and closed on 16 May 2009.